-If you are a pet owner, your estate plan can cover your furry friends to ensure they are properly cared for if they outlive you in the form of a pet trust.
+If you are a pet owner, your estate plan can cover your furry friends to ensure they are properly cared for if they outlive you in the form of pet trusts.
 A pet trust follows the same concept as a general trust in that you are setting aside funds to care for your pet in the event of your death.
-Although you can always will your beloved pet to someone in a valid will, it does not ensure that they will be taken care of after you are gone, whereas a pet trust will do just that.
+Although you can always will your beloved pet to someone in a valid will, it does not ensure that they will be taken care of after you are gone, whereas pet trusts will do just that.
 You can provide specific instructions regarding veterinary care, feeding, housing, etc. Feel free to get as specific or as general as you like when it comes to your pet.

 There are a few stipulations and things you should consider when setting up a pet trust to ensure your wishes are fulfilled and there are no loopholes that could be abused.